 - Performance licenses for Dan Forrest’s LUX or the breath of life can be purchased directly from our website.

 - For other concert performances requiring a license, see our Performance License for more details about ASCAP and performance licensing.

 Use the audio and/or video recording of your performance of our music...

-- In Rehearsal tracks (vocals and/or keyboard) shared only with your own choir, and not monetized in any way: no license required.
+- In Rehearsal tracks: ChoralTracks has rehearsal tracks already available for much of our catalog.
+If you wish to create your own rehearsal tracks (vocals and/or keyboard), they may be shared only with your own choir, and not monetized in any way, but no license is required.
 (Note, this policy differs from many other publishers.)
-We also recommend ChoralTracks; they have rehearsal tracks already available for many of our most popular pieces.

-- On a physical CD (audio), whether sold or given away: Mechanical License (note: we handle these directly; we do not use Harry Fox)
+- On an audio recording (either a physical audio CD [whether sold or given away] or a digital download (i.e. iTunes, Amazon Music, etc): Mechanical License (note: we handle these directly; we do not use Harry Fox)

-- On a physical DVD (video), whether on-screen (i.e. a video of your performance) or off-screen (i.e. as a soundtrack), whether sold or given away: Synchronization License
+- On a video recording (either a physical DVD or a digital download, whether on-screen (i.e. a video of your performance) or off-screen (i.e. as a soundtrack), whether sold or given away: Synchronization License

 - Online (Internet/Web) (including Virtual Choir performances):